CJETHROXx/AutoTestGithubRunner/README.md

 # AutoTestGithubRunner
-This repository is all about my Github automation test runner made for QA &amp; Testing
+This repository is all about my Github automation test runner made for QA &amp; Automation Testing...